topolvm/pie/docs/maintenance.md

 ```

 Read the [`controller-tools`'s release note](https://github.com/kubernetes-sigs/controller-tools/releases), and update to the newest version that is compatible with all supported kubernetes versions.
 If there are breaking changes, we should decide how to manage these changes.
-To change the version, edit `Makefile`.
+To change the version, edit `versions.mk`.

 #### Go